-The certificate is issued to suitably qualified persons to permit the performance of maintenance and the release to service of aircraft or aircraft components within the limitations annotated on the certificate.
-Any associated tasks to perform the required maintenance need to be listed as these also may require a maintenance approval.
+The certificate is issued to suitably qualified persons to permit the performance of maintenance and the RTS of aircraft or aircraft components within the limitations annotated on the certificate.
+Any associated tasks to perform the required maintenance need to be listed as these also may require an maintenance approval.
 Certificates of MA are not issued as a replacement document for an AMEL.
 Therefore, justification for the need of the MA is required.